Update – August 2017

->> Sponsoring a child in a Primary school costs £25per month
+>> Sponsoring a child in Primary school costs £25 per month

->> Sponsoring a child in a Senior School costs £45 per month
+>> Sponsoring a child in Senior School costs £45 per month

->> Sponsoring a young person into further education, including university costs £90 per month
+>> Sponsoring a young person into further education, including University costs £90 per month

-Because of the way we run our sponsorship program we are looking for long term commitment from a potential sponsor and welcome the opportunity to discuss our programme with you.
+Because of the way we run our sponsorship programme we are looking for long term commitment from a potential sponsor and welcome the opportunity to discuss our programme with you.

 If you would like to learn more about our sponsorship programme and help us continue supporting the South Sudanese children please get in touch with us.